 Beginning March 1, 2011.
 Revised Billing procedure for cutting off service to delinquent customers.
 Check for newsletter in February.
-Timing is reduced from current maximum of seventy (70) days to fifty (50) days in the billing cycle.
+Timing is reduced from current maximum of seventy (70) days to less than fifty (50) days in the billing cycle.
 See NEWSLETTER.

 The city opened the much anticipated Indian Creek Water Pollution Control Plant on December 1, 2005.
 The new facility has retired the older treatment plants and will serve Locust Grove's citizens well into the future.
 The new plant has a current treatment capacity of 1.5 million gallons of wastewater daily.
 The plant utilizes state of the art technology that will ensure impact of stream waters will be minimal.
 The city will be glad to give educational tours to citizen and civic groups alike.
 For more information contact the plant at 770-957-5043.

 Curbside trash pick up is provided once weekly for residential dwellings and twice weekly for businesses.
 Bulk items (other items not covered in the listing above), Rubbish and White Goods must be brought to the Rubbish Collection Station at the new Public Works site at 100 Mose Brown Drive (recycle center also now open at that location) Wednesday and Saturday of each week.
 There is a fee for non-recyclable items at $20 per car/truckload for city residents.
 Pick up of yard trash including large organic items such as tree limbs must be coordinated in advance by calling city hall.
 All yard trash must be bagged or placed in some form of container.
 On the designated disposal day, residents are responsible for moving the items to curbside and ensuring that items are in small enough pieces (up to 8inches in diameter) to be placed into a chipper.
 This service is free for jobs taking less than 15 minutes.